makhidkarun/traveller_pyroute/readme.md

 PyRoute assumes the input files are the generated raw data files from [Traveller Map](http://www.travellermap.com).
 The raw data format is described [here](http://travellermap.com/doc/secondsurvey.html).
 PyRoute requires the header information, especially the sector name, location, subsectors list, and the _Alleg_ information.
-The parser is not especially robust and will failure or produce unexpected results if the data is incorrectly formatted.
+The parser is not especially robust and will fail or produce unexpected results if the data is incorrectly formatted.

 Output files
 ------------